Cocoon (film): Production

 Robert Zemeckis was originally hired as director, and spent a year working on it in development.
 He was at the time directing Romancing the Stone, another film for the same studio, 20th Century Fox.
 Fox executives previewed Romancing the Stone before its release in 1984 and hated it.
-That, in addition to his two previous directorial efforts, I Wanna Hold Your Hand and Used Cars, both being commercial failures (though critically acclaimed) led the studio to fire Zemeckis as director of Cocoon.
+That, in addition to his two previous directorial efforts, I Wanna Hold Your Hand and Used Cars, both being commercial failures — though critically acclaimed — led Fox to fire Zemeckis as director of Cocoon.
 He was replaced with Ron Howard.

 Location filming took place in St. Petersburg, Florida, between August 20 and November 1, 1984.

 Wilford Brimley was only 49 when he was cast as a senior citizen, and turned 50 during filming; he was as much as 26 years younger than the actors playing the other elderly characters.
 In order to look the part, Brimley bleached his hair and moustache to turn them gray, and had wrinkles and liver spots drawn on his face.

+Speaking about the cast, Howard said in 2025: "I had seven veterans.
+Among the men, four different working styles.
+Wilford Brimley was totally improvisational.
+He was a younger guy and much more independent in his spirit and tone and sensibilities.
+He ... wanted to be in the moment.
+And Don Ameche was an old-school Hollywood guy 'Tell me my lines, show me my mark, and I will deliver what the script suggests should be delivered and do what the director wants.'
+The other two guys were in between.
+Jack Gilford was a comedian.
+Hume Cronyn was a playwright as well as an actor.
+They could riff with Wilford a little bit.
+And it elevated the tone of this genre movie.
+There was an honesty to these guys that I really liked.
+But Don could not keep up with Wilford’s improvisational vibe.
+In rehearsal, he tightened up because he didn’t understand how to do that.
+And the writer and I started slipping him jokes and lines, things he could pretend were ad-libs."

 Soundtrack

-The score for Cocoon was composed and conducted by James Horner.
+The score was composed and conducted by James Horner and performed by the Hollywood Studio Symphony.
 The soundtrack was released twice, through Polydor Records in 1985 and a reprint through P.E.G. in 1997 and features eleven tracks of score and a vocal track performed by Michael Sembello.
 Despite the reprint, it is still considered a rarity among soundtrack collectors.

+In 2013, an expanded soundtrack consisting of over 62 minutes of Horner's score was released by Intrada Records and Fox Music.